diffblue/gitlab/doc/administration/housekeeping.md

 - Maintaining data structures that improve performance.
 - Updating object pools to improve object deduplication across forks.

+WARNING:
+Do not manually execute Git commands to perform housekeeping in Git repositories that are controlled by GitLab.
+Doing so may lead to corrupt repositories and data loss.

 ## Configure housekeeping

 GitLab automatically runs `git gc` and `git repack` on repositories after Git pushes: